amclark42/so-youre-planning-to-vote-2020/README.md

 ### Voting by mail

-Some states, such as Colorado, vote entirely by mail every year.
-Many others allow voting absentee, if you won't be able to make it to the polls, or voting by mail, if you have a valid excuse. <!-- Check accuracy --> Because of the Covid-19 pandemic, you may not be required to supply an excuse.
+Some states, such as Colorado, vote entirely by mail every year; ballots are sent to all registered voters before an election.
+Otherwise, voting absentee lets you vote by mail, usually because you physically can't go to the polls.
+This year, many states have fewer restrictions on absentee voting because of the Covid-19 pandemic.
+Depending on your state, you may need to cite fear of Covid-19 as a justification for voting absentee.

+* If you need to, apply to vote by mail ASAP.
-* If you're able and if your local government allows it, consider emailing or faxing the application, rather than mailing it.
+  * If you're able and if your local government allows it, consider applying online, or by emailing or faxing the application, rather than mailing it.
-* If mailing the application, do so ASAP.
-Allow at least a week for the application to arrive; two or three weeks to be on the safe side.
+  * If mailing the application, allow at least a week for the application to arrive.
+Two or three weeks to be on the safe side.
   * You may need to follow up to make sure your application has been accepted and is valid.
 * Some places will offer secure drop boxes for returning your ballot.
-  * These are often placed in high-traffic areas, in areas monitored by security cameras.
+  * These are often placed in high-traffic areas, likely in areas monitored by security cameras.
-  * Ballots are collected from these boxes regularly: daily, if not more often.
+  * Ballots are collected from these boxes regularly.
+  * If you have concerns about leaving your ballot in one of these boxes, check with your local election authority.
 * If you plan to mail your ballot, try to get it to the post office ASAP—ideally, within a few days after you receive it.
   * Again, to be on the safe side, expect two or three weeks of transit.
 * You may have the option to track your ballot online, so you'll be able to see when it arrives.